fedefary/signer/README.md

 ### Configuration class

-You have to import this configuration class on both client and server.
+You have to import thie configuration class ***SignerConfiguration.class*** on both client and server.

 ```
 @SpringBootApplication